-Dublin is a city with a rich literary and cultural heritage.
+A city with a rich literary and cultural heritage.

 It is a European capital with a village atmosphere, whose calmness and serenity allow for serious study, while at the same time offering world-class amenities, such as a modern international airport.

 As you would expect of a cosmopolitan capital city which is home to major multi-national companies, there is an array of restaurants, cafes and bars to choose from.
 Alongside local and national restaurants, there are many eateries offering a range of international cuisine from Europe, Asia and elsewhere, making it easy for international students to find familiar treats from their home countries.
-Dublin is also the gateway to the rest of Ireland, which can easily be explored at the weekends and on vacations.
-Ireland’s unrivalled countryside with its ’40 shades of green’, cities, small market towns and villages can all be reached very easily by public transport.

 The Book of Kells is the centrepiece of an exhibition which attracts over 500,000 visitors to Trinity College in Dublin City each year.
 Written around the year 800 AD, the Book of Kells contains a richly decorated copy of the four gospels in a latin text, based on the Vulgate edition (completed by St. Jerome in 384 AD).